 We recognise that children who are abused or witness violence may find it difficult to develop a sense of self-worth.
 They may feel helplessness, humiliation and some sense of blame.
 The school may be the only stable, secure and predictable element in the lives of children at risk.
 When at school their behaviour may be challenging and defiant or they may be withdrawn.
+We want our children to know they will be listened to, will be taken seriously and will be supported.
+We will always offer support to children - even if the allegations turn out to be unsubstantiated, unfounded, false or malicious.
 The school will endeavour to support the pupil through:

-- The content of the curriculum teaching safeguarding as part of a broad and balanced curriculum - Ensuring children know how to keep themselves safe online (Teaching online safety in school DfE 2019) - The school ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued. - Guidance from the school's Family Support Worker - The school behaviour policy which is aimed at supporting vulnerable pupils in the school.
-The school will ensure that the pupil knows that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred. - Liaison with other agencies that support the pupil such as social care, Child and Adult Mental Health Service, education welfare service and educational psychology service. - Ensuring that, where a pupil who has a child protection plan leaves, their information is transferred to the new school immediately and that the child's social worker is informed.
+- The content of the curriculum teaching safeguarding as part of a broad and balanced curriculum - Ensuring children know how to keep themselves safe online (Teaching online safety in school DfE 2019) - The school ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued.

+- Guidance from the school's Family Support Worker - Offering whatever support may be required, whether that is offering advice or referring to external agencies, including health practitioners - The school behaviour policy which is aimed at supporting vulnerable pupils in the school.
+The school will ensure that the pupil knows that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred. - Liaison with other agencies that support the pupil such as social care, Child and Adult Mental Health Service, education welfare service and educational psychology service.

+Ensuring that, where a pupil who has a child protection plan leaves, their information is transferred to the new school immediately and that the child's social worker is informed.